mpaviotti/mpaviotti.github.com/index.markdown

 theory.

 ---
 ### PhD Vacancies
 The school has regular funding for PhD students.
-The application process goes via the School of Computing where the applicants are required to write a 10-15 pages Research Proposal.

-If you are interested in doing a PhD in Functional Programming, Type Theory and/or Category Theory, please send me an email before applying.
-Your research proposal should be tailored to my [research topics]({% link research.markdown
-%}).
+Please check my [PhD advising statement]({% link phd.markdown%}) for more info about my style of supervision and instructions about how to apply.

 ### News
 - **February 2023:** JFP Submission "[Full Abstraction for Free](https://arxiv.org/abs/2303.09358)" with Nick Wu.